neherlab/pangraph/docs/dev/releasing.md

 https://hub.docker.com/r/neherlab/pangraph

-Pull and run the new version to make sure it works as expected
+Pull and run the new version to make sure it works as expected:

 ```bash
 docker pull neherlab/pangraph:$RELEASE_VERSION